Boxer vs Bulldog

 Veterinary Care Schedule for Boxers

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Boxer.
-Here is the recommended schedule:
+Adjust the schedule based on your vet's advice.

 Life StageVisit FrequencyKey Screenings